UCL/myriad-stardist-pipeline/README.md

 ls
 ```

-You should see the two .zip folders you just transferred.
+You should see the two `.zip` files you just transferred.

 N.B.
 You can also check which folder/directory you're currently in by running the `pwd` command.